ihargit/rsschool-2019Q1-cv/cv.md

 1. **To enrich my portfolio** by successfully finish RSSchool JavaScript courses.
 2. **Be contracted** on a web-development position.

-I proceed to invest in my education and is open to new opportunities.
+I proceed to invest in my education and am open to new opportunities.

 ## Skills